hemansadeghi/Termify/README.md

 - `curl` (for HTTP requests)
 - `deadlink` (optional, for dead link checks; install via npm or your package manager)

-Deprecated or archived repositories will be listed in `deprecated.txt`.
+Deprecated or archived repositories will be listed in `deprecated_termify.txt`.

 ---